 Stopping alcohol use abruptly is the riskiest way to quit drinking.
 If you feel physical cravings or withdrawal symptoms when you quit drinking, you shouldn’t try to stop cold turkey.
 Casual or social drinkers may be able to quit cold turkey.

-People who are physically dependent on alcohol should gradually reduce or taper how many alcoholic beverages they drink.
+People who are physically dependent on alcohol should gradually reduce, or taper, their alcohol intake.
 Dependence is different from addiction.
 People who are dependent but not addicted to alcohol may not require rehab.

 Almost everyone who struggles to quit drinking requires some form of peer support.
 As with any goal, quitting alcohol is easier if you have friends and family members supporting you.
 They can encourage you to stay sober and help you find other healthy ways to have fun.